Duelyst

-Duelyst was a free-to-play digital collectible card game and turn-based strategy hybrid developed by Counterplay Games, who initially self-published the title but was later published by Bandai Namco.
+Duelyst is a free and open-source digital collectible card game and turn-based strategy hybrid developed by Counterplay Games, who initially self-published the title but was later published by Bandai Namco.
 It had been released in an open beta period in 2015, and the full game was released on April 27, 2016.
 Due to declining player counts, servers for Duelyst were shut down on February 27, 2020.

-A fan-made remake, titled Duelyst II, has been announced for release on Steam, Android, and iOS.
-The development team is composed of former Duelyst players who were given permission by Counterplay Games to remake the game using the original game's assets.

 On January 10, 2023, the complete source code and assets for the game were uploaded to GitHub under the CC0 license.

 Gameplay

 In Duelyst, two players battle across a tactical battlefield, taking turns in which they play and position minions and spells, represented by cards drawn from a custom built deck, until one of the players eliminates the enemy general.
 There are six factions in Duelyst, each with its own unique characteristics that affect strategy and gameplay of the decks the player builds.

 The game offers a practice mode, puzzle-like challenges, a ranked season ladder and a draft-style tournament mode.